NNIL-formulas revisited: universal models and finite model property: Universal models

 As we commented already, every tree $T_w$ in $\Tn$ can be viewed as an unraveling of some generated submodel in $\U(n)$ with each chain strictly decreasing in color; for instance, the right immediate successor of the root of $\mathcal{T}(2)$ in \Cref{fig:u2} corresponds to the submodel of $\U(2)$ generated by the node $w$ in \Cref{fig:u2ipc}.
 Meanwhile, the submodel of $\U(2)$ generated by the node $u$, though with every chain strictly decreasing in color, is not present in $\mathcal{T}(2)$, because, e.g., the two subtrees generated by the two immediate successors of $u$ drawn in \Cref{fig:u2ipc} are not $\leq$-incomparable.

-One crucial property of our $n$-universal model $\Tn$ is that it is finite.
-Indeed, since every chain in a tree $T_w$ in $\Tn$ is strictly decreasing in color, every tree $T_w$ thus has depth at most $n+1$, which also means that $\Tn$ has at most $n+1$ layers.
-Each layer is also clearly finite (as essentially there are only finitely many $n$-colors strictly smaller than one fixed $n$-color).
+One crucial property of our $n$-universal model $\Tn$ is that it is finite and rooted.
+This is clearly illustrated in \Cref{fig:u2} of $\mathcal{T}(2)$, where the root is the {\em universal $2$-tree}.

-$\Tn$ is also rooted.
 Consider the $n$-model $\mathfrak{C}_n=(2^n,\leq,V_n)$ whose domain is the set of all $n$-colors ordered by the partial order $\leq$ of colors, and the color of a node is identical to the node itself.
+We call the {\em universal $n$-tree}, denoted by $T_{\mathbf{0}}$, the unraveling of $\mathfrak{C}_n$ with root $\mathbf{0}=0\cdots 0$. \todof{changed}

+\begin{fact} $\Tn$ is finite and rooted with root $T_{\mathbf{0}}$. \end{fact} \begin{proof} We first show that $\Tn$ is finite.
+Since every chain in a tree $T_w$ in $\Tn$ is strictly decreasing in color, every tree $T_w$ has depth at most $n+1$, which also means that $\Tn$ has at most $n+1$ layers.
+Each layer is also clearly finite, as essentially there are only finitely many $n$-colors strictly smaller than one fixed $n$-color.

-Let $T_0$ be the unraveling of $\mathfrak{C}_n$ with root $0\cdots 0$.
-We call $T_0$ the {\em universal $n$-tree}.
-See the root of \Cref{fig:u2} for the universal $2$-tree.
-Clearly, every chain in $T_0$ is strictly decreasing in color, and any two subtrees generated by nodes with the same parent are $\leq$-incomparable (as the two roots have different colors).
-Thus, an easy inductive argument shows that every generated subtree in every layer in $T_0$ belongs to $\Tn$, thereby $T_0$ itself is in $\Tn$.
-The tree $T_0$ is in fact the root of $\Tn$.
-To see why, first note that every two subtrees of $T_0$ generated by two points of the same color are isomorphic (as $T_0$ is an unraveling of $\mathfrak{C}_n$).
-One can then show by induction on the depth of $\mT$ that every finite $n$-tree $\mT$ with root $r$ can be mapped monotonically into any subtree $T_c$ of $T_0$ generated by a point $c$ with the same color as $r$; in particular, all trees $T_w$ in $\Tn$ can be mapped monotonically into $T_0$.
+Next, we show that $T_{\mathbf{0}}$ is in $\Tn$.
+Clearly, every chain in $T_{\mathbf{0}}$ is strictly decreasing in color, and any two subtrees generated by nodes with the same parent are $\leq$-incomparable (as the two roots have different colors).
+Thus, an easy inductive argument shows that every generated subtree in every layer in $T_{\mathbf{0}}$ belongs to $\Tn$, thereby $T_{\mathbf{0}}$ itself is in $\Tn$.